freedomofpress/securedrop-workstation-docs/docs/admin/reference/troubleshooting_connection.rst

 |screenshot_q_widget_sysnet_run_terminal|

-1. Click the "Q" icon in the in the system tray (top right area).
+1. Click the Qubes Domains menu |blue_qube| in the in the system tray (top right area).
 2. A list of running VMs should appear.
 Select ``sys-net`` from the list, and click **Run Terminal**.
 3. In the terminal window, type the command ``ping -c 5 google.com``.